sdvg/blog-posts/posts/vue-svg-symbol-sprites.md

 ## Load and cache the sprite file

-[svg-symbol-sprite-loader][svg-symbol-sprite-loader] conveniently provides a function which you just need to call to fetch and cache the sprite image:
+[svg-symbol-sprite-loader][svg-symbol-sprite-loader] already provides a function which you just need to call to fetch and cache the sprite image:

 ```
 import svgSymbolSpriteLoader from 'svg-symbol-sprite-loader'